 An aubade is a morning love song or the song/story of two lovers parting at dawn.
-Despite the title, Larking changes the events around in ‘Aubade’ focusing on death rather than a romantic evening and morning.
-The poem was published in the Times Literary Supplement on 23 December 1977 and is to some, one of if not the last major work that Larkin completed.
+Despite the title, Larking changes the events around in ‘Aubade’, focusing on death rather than a romantic evening and morning.
+The poem was published in the Times Literary Supplement on December 23 1977, and is, to some, one of if not the last major works that Larkin completed.
 Larkin’s mother died around the period that he finally returned to this poem and chose to finish it, something that some scholars cite as a source of inspiration.
 He died in 1985, eight years after the publication of ‘Aubade’.

 Summary of Aubade

 Throughout this poem, Larkin’s speaker takes the reader into his darkest thoughts, those he has early in the morning before the sun comes up.
 There, he thinks about his future and the fact that death is always right there at the edge of his life.
 There is nothing in the world that can soothe the fear of death, he says.
 Religion tried, but it’s useless in the face of what’s to come.
 The speaker also notes how it’s in these moments, when there is so “drink” or friendly faces as distractions, that the reality of death sets in.
 It’s going to come for you whether you whine about it or show courage in the face of it.